wlenig/pretty-lambdas/README.md

 # pretty-lambdas

-This is a work-in-progress VSCode extension to replace in Python instances of the `lambda` keyword with its unicode symbol, λ.
+This is a work-in-progress VSCode extension to visually substitute the `lambda` keyword in Python with its unicode symbol, λ.